lohiermichael/deployment-of-machine-learning-models/section_7:serving_the_model_via_REST_API/README.md

  - Alternatives include: Django, Pyramid, Bottle, Sanic, Tornado, API Star...

  The steps of this section can be tracked in the following [repo](https://github.com/lohiermichael/public-repo-deployment-ml-models.git) that I forked from the course template.

+ ## Wrap-up

+ ### Key Learning Points

+ - **Make your API a thin layer**: the idea is to avoid having code logics for your models spread across two different applications which can increase the chance to forget to update one.

+ - **Validate inputs carefully**: consider using a schema.

+ - **Log all key inputs, outputs and errors**:  for reproducibility and to simplify potential debugging and audits

+ - **Test your API**